stefanbylund/zxnext_level9/compilation/games.md

 Hundreds of years have passed since the time of Colossal Adventure and evil forces are invading the land.
 One hope remains: you must discover the old roads to the Dark Tower, fortress of the Demon Lord.
 Only there can you defeat him.
+The way is long and dangerous, through nine different regions of forest, desert, mountain, water, fire etc., but with cunning you can make it to the final confrontation with Agaliarept.

 * Year: 1986 (1982)
 * Original platform: Atari ST